KiyuV/stock-picker/README.md

 Implements a method in Ruby that takes in an array of stock prices, returning a pair of days represesnting the best day to buy and sell.

-For example:
+For example, assuming all the days are unique:
   > stock_picker([17,3,6,9,15,8,6,1,10])
   => [1,4]  # for a profit of $15 - $3 == $12